manid2/dotfiles/README.md

 This repository is a collection of system configurations and tools for all my tasks in coding, admin and general system use.

+Tested on Gnu/Linux OS such as Debian and its derivatives Ubuntu and Kali.
+Minimal support for MacOS as it is not "free" and recommended to use Gnu variants of Unix tools such as `find`, `xargs`, `ls`, etc using Homebrew.

 Install
 -------